 There are 15 built-in sports profiles, including new ones for snowboarding, cardio, yoga, eliptical and stair stepper.
 Vivoactive 3 will also let you mix it up by creating customized workouts.
 Other new features include VO2Max and stress/workout tracking.

 Founded in 2014, Bellabeat is a wellness-oriented outfit dedicated to creating attractive connected wearables for women.
 This smart piece of jewellery is designed to track your health.
 Wear it as a necklace or bracelet with accessories or items you already own – or clip it to any clothing item as a stylish accent.
-You choose what fits your style best in any given occasion.

 The tracker learns about you and provides insights and improvements to your daily routine to help you feel your best.
 The wearable tracks your breathing, sleep, activity and monthly cycles through the smartphone app.
 If you are feeling stressed, you can follow one of its breathing routines to try and calm yourself down.
 Its advanced technology is hidden inside the wood housing, giving it a soft natural appeal.